yandex-cloud/docs/en/cos/concepts/coi-specifications.md

 `ports` | Used for redirecting service ports.
 Specified in the format: `<PC port>:<container port>`.
 `restart` | Docker container restart policy settings.
 `volumes` | Description of the volumes used in the Docker container.
-`x-yc-disks` | The section that describes the [disks](../../compute/concepts/disk.md).
+`x-yc-disks` | The section that describes the [disks](../../compute/concepts/disk.md) to attach.
 It's an [extension of the Docker Compose specification](https://docs.docker.com/compose/compose-file/#extension-fields).
 Used when preparing to run Docker containers, before running the Docker Compose file.
 Docker Compose skips this section.
 `device_name` | Name of the device.
 `fs_type` | File system type.
 The file systems supported are ext4 and xfs.
 `host_path` | The directory that the disk is mounted to.
 `partition` | The used disk partition.